-A combination of art and nature and technology has produced Voiles – the perfect blend of form and function if you are looking for the delicacy and beauty of hand-made pendant paper light shades.
+A combination of art and nature and technology has produced Voiles.
+The product is a perfect blend of form and function if you are looking for the delicacy and beauty of hand-made pendant paper light shades.

 For more than 20 years French designer Céline Wright has designed unique lighting fixtures.
 She has deservedly achieved celebrity status in the world of lighting art.

 Her works are invariably inspired by the natural world, executed in clean, organic forms, and structured by hand.
 Like a sculptor, she strives for shapes that seem to her “unique and alive”.
 All her creations are made in France and personally signed.